mardahl/Set-UserTeamsPreference/README.md

 - registerAsIMProvider
 -- Registers the Teams Client as an Instant Message client
 - exitOnClose
--- Exists the teams client on closing the window, instead of running it in the background
+-- Exits the teams client on closing the window, instead of running it in the background

 # Deploy with Intune